PurelyApplied/PurelyApplied.github.io/_posts/2021-09-04-ethics-in-ai.md

 -----

-So, with the stage so set with several hundred words: what does it mean to me to be ethical in the applied sciences?
+So, what does it mean to me to be ethical as a toolmaker?

 Hell if I know.

 As hollow as it sounds, I think you do the best you can and keep your eyes open.
 You work to eliminate injustice, because that's the only way for altruistic work to persist unsullied.
-You make beneficial tools.
+You make tools that you think will improve the world, even if only a bit, even if most tools pass by unnoticed.
+Sometimes you have to throw away work, because it would turn your tools into something you don't want them to be.
-You estimate how wrong you might be, and you keep an eye out to keep that estimate accurate.
+You estimate how wrong you might be, and you keep an eye out to hold that estimate accurate.

 Then the news breaks, and it turns out you were off the mark.
 I don't know what I would do if I worked at Unity.